smasongarrison/D3mirt/README.md

 > ($MDISC = .770$, $MDIFF_{range} = [-4.838, 2.349]$) is also the lowest
 > of all discrimination scores in the model.
 This, combined, implies
 > that the item in question does not seem to fit the three-dimensional
-> DMIRT used in this analysis and should therefore be removed or
+> DMIRT model used in this analysis and should therefore be removed or
 > adapted.
 On a side note, we can also note that item W7Q15,
 > $MDISC = .923$, $MDIFF_{range} = [-4.680, 1.051]$) has the second
 > lowest global discrimination score.
 However, this item does seem to